VFB STUTTGART

 After the 2006 World Cup yet more work was carried out on the stadium.
 This time, a €60 million programme of works was carried out to convert the Gottlieb-Daimler Stadion (as it was now known) into a football-only venue by doing away with the running track and bringing the stands at either end closer to the pitch - a task made no easier by the discovery of 18 undetonated World War 2 bombs within two weeks of the work starting.

-The venue is currently undergoing another overhaul to get it ready to host matches in Euros 2024 with the focal point of the work being the Haupttribüne (main stand) - the last remaining 'old part' of the stadium.
-The redevelopment - expected to be completed by the end of next year - involves rebuilding the lower tier, new media rooms, changing rooms, kitchens and a "Tunnel Club" business area.
-The €97 million project which is being covered by the City of Stuttgart also includes a €1.5 million photovoltaic installation on the roof and will see a temporary reduction in stadium capacity to 50,000.
+The venue underwent another overhaul to get it ready to host matches in Euros 2024 with the focal point of the work being the Haupttribüne (main stand) - the last remaining 'old part' of the stadium.
+The redevelopment saw the lower tier rebuilt along with new media rooms, changing rooms, kitchens and a "Tunnel Club" business area.
+The €97 million project which was covered by the City of Stuttgart also included a €1.5 million photovoltaic installation on the roof.

 Today the stadium goes by the name of the MHPArena, although the locals still refer to their home as Neckarstadion; and it's a continuous sweep around three sides with a deep lower tier ringing the pitch and a relatively narrow tier perched above.
 The main stand is similar but has a more spacious upper tier to allow for the executive boxes and press area.
 A couple of video walls (the highest resolution in a European stadium) suspended from the roof at either end of the ground completes the look of the arena.